github/opensource.guide/_content/getting-started/preparing.md

 When you create a new project on GitHub, you are given the option to select a license.
 Including one of these licenses will make your GitHub project open source.
 (Different licenses carry slightly different permissions.
 You can use [http://choosealicense.com](http://choosealicense.com) to find the right license for you.)

+If you have other questions or concerns around the legal aspects of managing an open source project, we've got you covered: [The legal side of open source](legal.md)

 **(include image of license selection on GitHub new repo here?)**

 ## Writing a README